laserpants/code-overload/README.md

 GHC is the most commonly used Haskell compiler.
 It comes bundled with the Haskell platform — a comprehensive development environment available for Windows, Mac, and Linux.

 Haskell belongs to a language family commonly referred to as *lazy* functional programming languages.
-Lazy evaluation is a technique used by compilers to implement a language property known as non-strictness.
+Lazy evaluation is a technique used by compilers to implement an underlying language property known as non-strictness.
 Strict and non-strict semantics differ in how evaluation of expressions propagates:

 * In the more common, strict semantics, expressions are evaluated from the inside-out. (example)
 * Under non-strict semantics, evaluation starts from the outside and unfolds towards the center.
 Sub-expressions are only computed when needed (call-by-need).